All Kinds of Everything: National Final 1970

+Dana recorded "All Kinds of Everything" following her victory in the national final with veteran Eurovision composer Phil Coulter ("Puppet on a String", "Congratulations") providing the musical arrangement for the Ray Horricks production.
+The record was released on 14 March 1970 on the Rex label for whom Dana had previously recorded four singles (including "Look Around").

+Eurovision Final

-Dana's performance of "All Kinds of Everything" won the 1970 Irish National Song Contest and that 21 March – a Saturday – she performed the song at the Eurovision Song Contest held in Amsterdam.
-Dana was the twelfth and final performer on the night (following 's Katja Ebstein with "Wunder gibt es immer wieder").
-Ireland chose not to send its own conductor to accompany Dana, so Dolf van der Linden, the renowned musical leader of the Dutch Metropole Orchestra, conducted his own orchestra for the Irish entry.
+On 21 March 1970, the Eurovision Song Contest was held at the RAI Congrescentrum in Amsterdam hosted by Nederlandse Omroep Stichting (NOS), and broadcast live throughout the continent.
+Dana performed "All Kinds of Everything" as the twelfth and final performer on the evening, following 's "Wunder gibt es immer wieder" by Katja Ebstein.
+RTÉ chose not to send its own conductor to accompany Dana, so Dolf van der Linden, the renowned musical leader of the Dutch Metropole Orchestra, conducted the event's orchestra in the Irish entrant.
 Dana sang seated on a stool fashioned as a cylinder which left her feet suspended above the floor and caused her concern that she'd slide off.
 However Dana performed the song with the self-possession she had displayed at rehearsals, when the production team had her rise from her stool mid-performance to accommodate a set adjustment she continued singing regardless and earned a standing ovation from the orchestra.